ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

   14. To identify the top 5 products in terms of rating and number of reviews combined

   #### Task Question 2: Dashboard Creation
-  *    To use the cleare dataset and pivot outputs and build an Excel dashboard to unleash beautiful creativity
+  I will use the clean dataset and pivot outputs and build an Excel dashboard to unleash beautiful creativity

 ### Data Cleaning/Preparation (Excel):
 In view of the preparation task concerning this product, I perform the following: we have 2 options for the cleaning.
 We can go by writing formular or use Excel power query, I choosed Power query instead.